AlePilHen/CRUCs/README.md

 1. Memory efficiency - Used memory / reserved memory
 2. CPU time efficiency - Used CPU time / reserved CPU time  (reserved CPU time is the spent walltime * nr of cores)
 3. Memory waste - Reserved memory - used memory, measured in GB hours
 4. Carbon load - Estimated carbon footprint resulting from the jobs of that user.
+(Using `ScienceFarts`)

 ## Flags